Alfred Russel Wallace discovered the concept of evolution by natural selection.

 As his interest in insects grew, he became inspired reading about the work of naturalists such as Carl Linnaeus, Charles Darwin, and Alexander von Humboldt: these were scientists who had traveled overseas gathering samples, data, and discovering new species.

-In 1848, aged 25, Wallace embarked on a voyage to Brazil with the naturalist, Henry Bates.
+To emulate his scientific heroes, in 1848, aged 25, Wallace embarked on a voyage to Brazil with the naturalist, Henry Bates.

 Wallace had little money and he intended to fund his work by collecting specimens in the Amazon for sale to British collectors and institutions.
 He also put his surveying skills to use, spending four years charting the course of the Rio Negro, collecting specimens, and making observations about the people and the languages he encountered along the way.